jt1000/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 Most settings in Harness pipelines allow you to use fixed values, runtime inputs, and expressions.

 See [Fixed values, runtime inputs, and expressions](/docs/platform/20_References/runtime-inputs.md).

+#### Unable to update SAML Group due to error message "Invalid request: SSO Provider already linked to the group.
+Try unlinking first"

+When moving SAML providers, users will return group membership in different formats.
+You will need to update all of your SAML-connected groups to match the new format

 #### Can I reference settings using expressions?